edinburghlivinglab/ddc/pages/syllabus.md

                 <td><a href="{{ site.baseurl }}/slides/NAME" target="_blank">Slides</a></td>

                 <td>1. <a href="https://unearthed.greenpeace.org/2018/10/21/uk-household-plastics-found-in-illegal-dumps-in-malaysia/">Greenpeace Report on Illegal UK Plastics Dumping</a><br/>
-                <2. a href="https://www.nature.com/news/the-circular-economy-1.19594">The Circular Economy</a> by Walter R. Sahel<br/>
+                2. <a href="https://www.nature.com/news/the-circular-economy-1.19594">The Circular Economy</a> by Walter R. Sahel<br/>
-                <3. a href="https://www.ellenmacarthurfoundation.org/assets/downloads/Cities-in-the-Circular-Economy-The-Role-of-Digital-Tech.pdf">Cities in the Circular Economy - the Role of Digital Tech</a> by the Ellen MacArthur Foundation.
+                3. <a href="https://www.ellenmacarthurfoundation.org/assets/downloads/Cities-in-the-Circular-Economy-The-Role-of-Digital-Tech.pdf">Cities in the Circular Economy - the Role of Digital Tech</a> by the Ellen MacArthur Foundation.
 </td>
             </tr>
             <tr>